Find Your Perfect School

 Once enrolled in one of the programs at TISOH, students will have the opportunity to establish their professional networks through the recharge bar and student lounge.
-Many instructors, administrators, alumna, students, and industry professionals will meet at the student lounge every semester to discuss relevant and up-to-date information regarding the hospitality and culinary industry trends.
+Many instructors, administrators, alumni, students, and industry professionals will meet at the student lounge every semester to discuss relevant and up-to-date information regarding the hospitality and culinary industry trends.

 TISOH is also one of the few culinary schools in Nevada to offer an interactive online learning experience.
 Distance learners can study at their schedule and pace 24/7 anytime, anywhere through the Brightspace platform.
 They enjoy the same perks and comprehensive student services as their on-campus counterparts, including discount programs, career placement services, and externship placement assistance.